What We Wish We Would’ve Known

 Maybe that sounds like we were overreacting, but this is where your brain goes when you're living in a high-conflict blended family— everything feels crazy serious.
 Serious like a damn heart attack.
 Like the entire future of your family rests on the next outcome of the next court battle.
 Your daily life is defined by drama you never asked for, dread constantly, and can't escape from no matter how hard you try.

 If we could do it all over….

-Knowing now that we couldn’t win anyway, Dan & I say often how we’d take everything less seriously if we could go back in time.
-Not stress over stupid shit like ketchup and not give into SD’s mini terrorist demands.
+Knowing now that we couldn't win anyway, Dan & I say often how we'd take everything less seriously if we could go back in time.
+Pick our battles and not give into SD's mini terrorist demands.

 Because laughter is the best antidote to drama.
 Because good humor is contagious, and there isn't a kid alive who doesn't eventually want to come out and join the fun in the next room instead of wallowing in their own self-imposed misery alone.

 We should have laughed more.
 We should have had more faith that this, too, would pass, that SD's behavior was all a phase.
 Giving SD's whims weight only gave them—and her—way more power than was healthy.